hmem-workshop/hmem-workshop.github.io/index.md

 - Abstracts of previous publications: 2 pages, which summarize recently accepted/published at top-tier conferences/journals.
 In this case, the author names and references to the published works should be included in the abstract.
 This kind of submission will not be published in the proceedings.

-Submit your paper here: [link to be added soon]
+Submit your paper here: [submission link](https://easychair.org/conferences/?conf=hmem2024)

 ## Important dates